Me and Earl and the Dying Girl: Reception

+Censorship in the United States

+Despite the positive reception, according the American Library Association's Office of Intellectual Freedom, Me and Earl and the Dying Girl was the seventh-most banned and challenged book in the United States in 2021 and tied for the tenth-most banned and challenged book of 2022.
+In late 2023 the book was removed from 20 library shelves in Cobb County, Georgia; the school district administration said they presented "highly inappropriate, sexually explicit content."
+President of the Cobb County Association of Educators said that media specialists were being interviewed about when and why they had bought the books and that the interviews may be a prelude to being fired.

 Film adaptation

-An adaptation based on the novel was filmed in Pittsburgh beginning June 2014, directed by Alfonso Gomez-Rejon, with an adapted screenplay by the author, and starring Thomas Mann, RJ Cyler, Olivia Cooke, Connie Britton, Nick Offerman, Molly Shannon, and Jon Bernthal.
+An adaptation based on the novel was filmed in Pittsburgh beginning in June 2014, directed by Alfonso Gomez-Rejon, with an adapted screenplay by the author, and starring Thomas Mann, RJ Cyler, Olivia Cooke, Connie Britton, Nick Offerman, Molly Shannon, and Jon Bernthal.
 The film premiered at the 2015 Sundance Film Festival, where it won both the Audience award (Dramatic) and the Grand Jury Prize (Dramatic).